Skip to content

 The Trajectory Engine

-Puts those recipes to work.
-Each quarter it takes a recipe’s shape and a country’s most recent signals and measures how closely the country is tracing that shape now.
+Puts those trends to work.
+Each quarter it takes a trend’s shape and a country’s most recent signals and measures how closely the country is tracing that shape now.
 The result is a resemblance reading, not a forecast: a structured way to say what today rhymes with, alongside the real cases it most echoes.

 Inside the Trajectory Engine

-For readers who want the machinery, here is what the Trajectory Engine actually does per recipe.
+For readers who want the machinery, here is what the Trajectory Engine actually does per trend.
 Nothing below is a black box; it is a deliberately conservative pipeline built to avoid fooling itself.

 Greedy indicator selection